savetheclocktower/fluorescence/README.markdown

       Fluorescence.TAB_SIZE = 4;
     </script>

 Keep in mind, though, that most browsers have other ideas about how wide a tab should be.
-Safari treats a tab as `8` spaces.
+Safari treats a tab as _eight spaces_.
 That's enough to make me want to kill someone.
 It doesn't end up affecting me, though, because I write HTML with "soft" tabs (literal spaces instead of tabs).
 If you don't do the same, I'd recommend you selectively convert tabs to spaces inside your code blocks before you publish your HTML.

 ## About